Danio - Dwarf Spotted

 Danios like this species may not school very tightly, but they are still decidedly group fish.
 Don't keep them alone; get as many as your tank size allows!
 It helps your fish feel safe and also aids in dispersing territorial aggression from the males.

-As for other tankmates, because emerald dwarf rasboras are pretty shy, it's best not to combine them with overly boisterous fish.
 They play nice and will probably shoal with other small schooling species that like similar water values, such as other Danios, Microdevario, and Microrasbora.
 White cloud mountain minnows (Tanichthys albonubes) should also work well.

 As for non-minnow options, you could try panda Corydoras, bristlenose Plecos, cherry barbs, or Yunnanilus loaches.